Kolyadual/messthon/README.md

 - **Compatible** — You can chat with friends using any other Tox client (qTox, µTox, etc.), ensuring you are never locked into a single app.
 - **No Tracking** — No analytics, no telemetry.
 Your privacy is non-negotiable.
 - **Completely Free** — No ads, no subscriptions, no "freemium" features.
 Just free software.
+- **No hacking** — Messthon uses .mst profile files instead of .tox, making the messenger virtually impervious to data theft by malware.
+It also uses the mst.ini settings file instead of qtox.ini.
+- **Viability** — The messenger is evolving and is a "reincarnation" of abandoned projects such as qTox, Venom, Ricin, Toxygen, uTox, etc. You can also contribute to the project's development by contributing/finding bugs.
 ---

 ## Screenshots